galaxyproject/SARS-CoV-2/artic/README.md

 ## Analyzing ARTIC data with Galaxy

-### What's the point
+### What's the point?

 Our goal is to enable and provide state-of-the-art workflows for the analysis of SARS-CoV-2 ARTIC data using the Galaxy platform.

 While it is possible to treat ARTIC data like regular whole-genome sequencing (WGS) data and analyze it with WGS workflows like the ones we developed for the [analysis of within-samples variation](../genomics/4-Variation/), failure to take the specific nature of the data, and specifically the presence of amplicon primer sequences, into account would lead to suboptimal results.

-## A Galaxy workflow for the analysis of Illumina paired-end sequenced ARTIC amplicon data
+### A Galaxy workflow for the analysis of Illumina paired-end sequenced ARTIC amplicon data

 Compared to our workflow for WGS data, the workflow optimized for ARTIC data analysis includes the following changes: